...

-Learning about energy basics helps us understand how we use and manage energy resources.
-This guide explains how we turn things like wind and fossil fuels into energy for our daily needs.
-It shows how we can use energy technology and energy management to be more sustainable.
+Learning about energy basics gives practical insight into how we use and manage energy resources in daily life.
+This guide explains how we convert natural inputs — from wind and the sun to fossil fuels — into useful forms, and how smart energy technology and energy management can increase the value we get from limited supplies.

 Key Takeaways